ericksonjoseph/treason-portal/replit.md

    - Status badges color-coded by state

 #### Charts Page (Dashboard)
-1. **Dark Mode Toggle**: Moon/sun icon in the header to switch between light and dark themes
-2. **Stock Ticker Selector**: Search input to select which stock to trade/backtest (e.g., AAPL, TSLA, MSFT)
+1. **Stock Ticker Selector**: Search input to select which stock to trade/backtest (e.g., AAPL, TSLA, MSFT)
-3. **Date Picker**: Calendar component to select dates for:
+2. **Date Picker**: Calendar component to select dates for:
    - Backtesting historical data
    - Viewing past live trading results
    - The label changes based on mode: "Backtest Date" or "Trading Date"
-4. **Run Instance Selector**: When a traitor has run multiple times on the same day:
+3. **Run Instance Selector**: When a traitor has run multiple times on the same day:
    - Shows a dropdown with all run instances when multiple runs exist
    - Displays run number, timestamp, and status (completed/running/failed)
    - Trash icon on each row allows deleting individual run instances